 “The European demand for renewable energy tracked and documented with Guarantees of Origin (GOs) grew at a brisk rate of 11.7% in 2019.
-This is up an estimated 61 TWh from 2018,” says Tom Lindberg, Managing Director in ECOHZ, a provider of renewable energy solutions.
+This is up an estimated 61 TWh from 2018,” says Tom Lindberg, CEO at Ecohz, a provider of renewable energy solutions.
 “The growth in supply of renewable energy tracked and documented with GOs during the same period is estimated to only 3.5%, resulting in a significantly smaller surplus in 2019 than previous years.
 If the current development extends into 2020, the market will experience a rebalancing.
 This could have a direct impact on the pricing,” says Lindberg.

 The annual growth (CAGR) the last 10 years is an impressive 15%.

 Market Development Guarantees of Origin (TWh) 2006 – 2019

 Sweden, France and Germany drive a large share of the renewable energy demand growth in 2019

 These three countries with GO growth figures of 38% in Sweden, 26% in France and 10% in Germany drive a large part of the renewable energy demand in Europe.
 Sweden’s demand makes a jump of 18 TWh and ends at an estimated 65 TWh in 2019.
 Germany defends its top position in the European renewable market by breaking “the 100 TWh mark” for the first time and is likely to surpass 110 TWh.